syncfusion-content/blazor-docs/blazor/treeview/integration.md

 ## Tooltip in Blazor TreeView Component

-Implemented the functionality to display a Syncfusion Tooltip when hovering over nodes in the Blazor TreeView component.
+Implemented the functionality to display a Syncfusion&reg; Tooltip when hovering over nodes in the Blazor TreeView component.
 This was achieved by utilizing the Tooltip component's [OnRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfTooltip.html#Syncfusion_Blazor_Popups_SfTooltip_OnRender) event and performing a JavaScript interop call to dynamically update the [Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfTooltip.html#Syncfusion_Blazor_Popups_SfTooltip_Content) based on the node being hovered over.

 ```cshtml